 - 5.20 Asset allocation is also assessed from the viewpoint of the "regulatory capital requirement".
 This is the amount of capital the Society's regulator requires it to maintain to support prudent management of the business.
 Consideration is also given as to the likely future development of the financial position under a range of scenarios as part of the Own Risk and Solvency Assessment ("ORSA").
-The ORSA is a forward-looking assessment of the Society's solvency position taking into account the specific risks to which it is exposed. - 5.21 With-profits policies are normally held in the entire asset portfolio of the fund, but the Society may launch a policy series invested in a particular asset pool of the investment fund.
+The ORSA is a forward-looking assessment of the Society's solvency position taking into account the specific risks to which it is exposed. - 5.21 If asset exposure falls outside of the above ranges, the OCIO will be required to provide justification at the FIC following the investment limit breach. - 5.22 With-profits policies are normally held in the entire asset portfolio of the fund, but the Society may launch a policy series invested in a particular asset pool of the investment fund.
 This would be set out in the relevant brochure and Key Information Document.
 The Board would review and, if appropriate, adjust the overall asset mix based on the volume of such contracts written.